domino-team/docs/README.md

 Readme
-##Domino Documentation
+#Domino Documentation

-Here you'll find the documentation for the Domino boards.
+Domino Documentation is hosted on github.
+You can view this on both github and [domino.io/docs/](http://domino.io/docs/)

-To view this documentation, visit [our website](http://domino.io/docs/), where the documentation is hosted.
+When view on [domino.io/docs/](http://domino.io/docs/), expend the nav list on the left to go to subtopics.